Compare savings accounts, money market accounts and CDs

 Finding the best bank rates

 In the past, investors sought the best interest rates by watching branch windows or billboards for special announcements.
-Today, sophisticated savers have more tools at their disposal to learn about special bank offers.
+Today, sophisticated savers have more tools at their disposal to learn about special bank rates and offers.

 Three of the most effective techniques for finding the best interest rates are: